 Common variations in queries

-The following additional options are available on many search engines and directories:
+The following additional options are available on many search engines: